asatpathy314/zero-shot-realignment/src/steering/CAA-Transfer/README.md

 The two domains are **asymmetric**:

-- The **medical vector** encodes something close to "be cautious and escalate when uncertain" — a conservative posture that actively worsens code responses when applied outside medicine (+1.4 vs. baseline).
+- The **medical vector** encodes something close to "be cautious and escalate when uncertain" — a conservative posture that actively worsens code responses when applied outside medicine (1.4 above baseline).
-- The **code vector** encodes something closer to "be direct, avoid over-engineering, trust the system" — advice that is useful in software but actively harmful in medicine, where it reads as "don't overcomplicate it, sleep it off" (+1.4 above baseline).
+- The **code vector** encodes something closer to "be direct, avoid over-engineering, trust the system" — advice that is useful in software but unhelpful in medicine, where it could also read as "don't overcomplicate it, sleep it off" (0.8 below baseline).

 This asymmetry suggests that **CAA steering vectors encode domain-specific epistemic postures**, not a universal "safety" direction.
 A vector that works well in one domain can degrade behavior in another if the underlying heuristic conflicts with that domain's norms.